Frequently Asked Questions

 You still can.
 Your check will reflect the service charge, and your charge slip will still feature a tip line that’s optional.

 The charge is based on the average gratuity at Iron Rabbit.
-We will track how this affects our staff and guests, and adjust as needed in 2017.
+We will track how this affects our staff and guests, and adjust as needed.

 Service charges are used throughout the world, and increasingly throughout the Puget Sound region and nation.
 Research tells us there’s no correlation between quality of service and tip amounts, and that tipping doesn’t substantially help attract or retain more service-oriented workers.
 (Source: Cornell University, tippingresearch.com).
 In fact, we believe this step will improve service because our employees will be more secure in their jobs.